Amritsar district

 Amritsar district is one of the twenty three districts that make up the Indian state of Punjab.
 Located in the Majha region of Punjab, the city of Amritsar is the headquarters of this district.

 As of 2011, it is the second most populous district of Punjab (out of 23), after Ludhiana.
+It is a border district of Punjab and lies along the India-Pakistan border.

 History

+Sur Empire (1540 - 1554)

+Sher Shah Suri, an Afghan monarch, defeated Kamran in 1540 and conquered Punjab, including Amritsar, which remained part of the Sur Empire until 1554.

+Sikh Empire

+The control of Amritsar was fully taken by Maharaja Ranjit Singh by 1802, after bringing all the Misls under his control.
+He also fortified Gobindgarh Fort along modern lines.

+British

+Amritsar district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 During British Rule Amritsar District was part of Lahore Division and was administratively subdivided into 3 tehsils namely - Amritsar, Ajnala and Tarn Taran.
-However, as part of the partition of India in 1947 Amritsar district was separated from the rest of the division and awarded to India.
-However, some parts like Patti & Khem Karan falls in the Lahore District but due to partition, these towns became the part of Amritsar District.
+However, as part of the partition of India in 1947, Amritsar district was separated from the rest of the division and awarded to India.
+Some areas 186 villages, Patti & Khem Karan falling in the Lahore District (Kasur Tahsil) became part of Amritsar District at partition.
 During the partition period, the Muslim population of the district, some 46%, left for Pakistan while Hindus and Sikhs from West Punjab in newly created Pakistan migrated in the opposite direction.
-The Sikhs and Hindus (37% and 15.38%) were a majority in the Amritsar district constituting about 52% of the population together before the partition of 1947.
+The Sikhs and Hindus (37% and 15.38%) were a majority in the Amritsar district jointly constituting about 52% of the total population before the partition of 1947.

 Climate

-Amritsar has a semiarid climate, typical of Northwestern India and experiences four seasons primarily: winter season (December to March, when temperatures can drop to -1 C, summer season (April to June) where temperatures can reach 45 C, monsoon season (July to September) and post-monsoon season (October to November).
+Amritsar has a humid subtropical climate (Koppen: Cwa), typical of Northwestern India and experiences four seasons primarily: winter season (December to March, when temperatures can drop to -1 C, summer season (April to June) where temperatures can reach 45 C, monsoon season (July to September) and post-monsoon season (October to November).
 Annual rainfall is about 703.4 mm.
 The lowest recorded temperature is -3.6 C, was recorded on 9 December 1996 and the highest temperature, 47.8 C, was recorded on 9 June 1995.
 The official weather station for the city is the civil aerodrome at Rajasansi.
 Weather records here date back to 15 November 1947.